hunterdyar/Immersive-Media-Pocket-Reference/notes/TeleportationNotes.md

 - does not limit the player needlessly
 - allows for fine-tuned adjustment, for example
 - can optionally show a room overlay (for granular teleportation systems)
+- clearly indicates unique cases of teleportation, such as if one is teleporting to a new level, or going to change their scale.
+- indicate players movement in multiplayer experiences

 ## Staying out of the way
 My personal favorite design implementation of teleportation is from Owlchemy Labs **Vacation Simulator**.
 It's zone-based teleportation that selects the next direction from gaze direction and a button press.
 The system gets out of the way and is forgotten as much as possible.
 If you were to talk about all of the mechanics in Vacation Simulator, you may forget to mention teleportation at all.
 It's easy to forget about.
 For such an immersion-breaking mechanic, that's a good thing.
 One wants the player to be focused on the experience, not on magical glowing parabolas or on selecting a destination that won't have them bonking real-world walls.